Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 4. [Simplify rollbacks with Unleash](#simplify-rollbacks)
 5. [Archive and remove feature flags](#archive-and-remove-feature-flags)

-## Choose the Right Trunk-Based Development Strategy for Your Team
+## Choose the right trunk-based development strategy for your team

 There is no one-size-fits-all approach to implementing trunk-based development.
 Different teams may benefit from varying strategies based on their needs, project complexity, and development culture.

 In this section, we'll explore the common trunk-based development strategies and their trade-offs to help you choose the best approach for your organization.

-### Merge Every Commit
+### Merge every commit

 The most frequent approach to trunk-based development is merging every commit directly into the main branch.
 This strategy maximizes the rate of continuous integration and delivery, as changes are integrated into the trunk as soon as they are ready.
 Some advantages are: